loginom/loginom-help-en-omegat/data/scenario/ports/README.md

 ## Port Configuration

 It is possible to open the port configuration dialog by clicking on the port with the mouse button.
 Then it is required to select "Configure port..." command.
-"Configure columns mapping" or "Adjustment of variables mapping" dialog will be opened according to the port type.
+"Adjustment of columns mapping" or "Adjustment of variables mapping" dialog will be opened according to the port type.

-If the structure of the input data supplied to the port is still unknown (for example, if there is no link established with the input port), the port congiguration interface provides an opportunity to set only the structure of the output data of the port.
+If the structure of the input data supplied to the port is still unknown (for example, if there is no link established with the input port), the port configuration interface provides an opportunity to set only the structure of the output data of the port.

 If the input data structure is known, the port configuration interface enables to set the output data structure of the port and map the fields (or variables) of the input data set of the port with the output one.
-In this case, it is possible select two different interfaces for mapping:
+In this case, it is possible to select two different interfaces for mapping:

 [Links](../ports/interface-relations.md): graphically displayed links between the fields/variables of the input and output data sets of the port.